icescrum/iceScrum-docker/icescrum/README.md

 docker run --name mysql -v /mycomputer/is/mysql:/var/lib/mysql --net=is_net -e MYSQL_ROOT_PASSWORD=myPass -d icescrum/mysql
 ```

 MySQL data is persisted on your computer into `/mycomputer/is/mysql` (replace by an absolute or relative path from your computer).
+This may not work properly on `Docker Machine` due to permission issues unrelated to iceScrum.

 #### PostgreSQL